astralfrontier-itch-io/witch/playbooks/06weirdo.md

 abilities:
   - name: What's a Nargle?
     checked: true
-    desc: |-
-      when you Study or
-      Theorize about strange phenomena, gain +1d,
-      but you can only explain it to the rest of the coven in confusing ways.
+    desc: when you Study or Theorize about strange phenomena, gain +1d, but you can only explain it to the rest of the coven in confusing ways.
       When you expand the lore of the world by sharing a strange story of magic, mark Friendship.
+  - name: TBD
+  - name: TBD
+  - name: TBD
+  - name: TBD
+  - name: TBD
+  - name: TBD
 contacts:
   - A keeper of oddities
   - A sinister masked figure